Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

 (b) Payment may be made by uncertified bank check, but if the check is not honored by the financial institution on which it is drawn, the taxpayer remains liable for the payment of the tax, as well as any applicable interest and penalties.
 RCW 82.32.080.
 The department may refuse to accept any check which, in its opinion, would not be honored by the financial institution on which that check is drawn.
 If the department refuses a check for this reason the taxpayer remains liable for the tax due, as well as any applicable interest and penalties.

-(c) The law requires that certain taxpayers pay their taxes through electronic funds transfers.
-The department notifies taxpayers who are required to pay their taxes in this manner, and can explain how to set up the electronic funds transfer process.
-(See WAC 458-20-22802 on electronic funds transfers.)
+(c) The law requires that certain taxpayers file and pay their taxes electronically.
+The department notifies taxpayers who are required to pay their taxes in this manner, and can explain how to set up a method of electronic payment.
+(See WAC 458-20-22802 for more information on electronic filing and payment.)

-(b) The postmark date as shown by the post office cancellation mark stamped on the envelope will be considered conclusive evidence by the department in determining if a tax return or payment was timely filed or received.
-RCW 82.32.080.
+(b) When a taxpayer is not required to electronically file and pay taxes and chooses to file or pay taxes through the U.S. Postal Service, the postmark date as shown by the post office cancellation mark stamped on the envelope will be considered conclusive evidence by the department in determining if a tax return or payment was timely filed or received.
+RCW 1.12.070.
 It is the responsibility of the taxpayer to mail the tax return or payment sufficiently in advance of the due date to assure that the postmark date is timely.

 (5) Penalties.
 Various penalties may apply as a result of the failure to correctly or accurately compute the proper tax liability, or to timely pay the tax.
 Separate penalties may apply and be cumulative for the same tax.
 Interest may also apply if any tax has not been paid when it is due, as explained in subsection (7) of this section.
 (The department's electronic filing system (e-file) can help taxpayers avoid additional penalties and interest.
 See subsection (1)(b) of this section for more information.)